We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 What method do you want to use?

 The method you use is based upon the desired effect.
 Are you looking for mood-altering effects (aromatherapy)?
 Are you looking to treat a skin ailment or relieve pain (topical)?
-Or are you looking to treat a medical condition (topical or aromatherapy)?
+Or, are you looking to treat a medical condition (oral or aromatherapy)?